Carpool Parking Program Rules and Regulations

 What is the FAU Carpool Parking Program?

 FAU’s Parking & Transportation Department has implemented a benefit for students and faculty that share the ride to the Boca Raton, Davie, and Fort Lauderdale campuses.
 Carpool parking spaces have been installed around the campuses in both the student and faculty/staff parking lots.
+The main purpose of the carpool program at FAU is to eliminate the use of two vehicles traveling to campus.

 Who can park in the Carpool Parking Spaces?